badwolf4815162342/bedforbreakfast/README.md

 ### Submit Rating:

-Is it possible that one person has to positive ratings from the same person because the person rated to trips with this host positive?
+It is possible that one person has to positive ratings from the same person because the person rated to trips with this host positive!

 ```
 mutation {